Urgent property orders

 • Your former partner has made unusual financial transactions since separation

-• There is a significant delay between separation and formal proceedings beginning
+• People often consider these orders where there is a significant delay between separation and formal proceedings beginning.

 • Your former partner has a history of financial secrecy or control